-➤ AHCI Configures the SATA controllers to AHCI mode.
-Advanced Host Controller Interface
+➤ AHCI Configures the SATA controller to AHCI mode.
+Advanced Host Controller and hot plug.

-(AHCI) is an interface specification that allows the storage driver to enable advanced

-Serial ATA features such as Native Command Queuing and hot plug.
+Interface (AHCI) is an interface specification that allows the storage driver to enable advanced Serial ATA features such as Native Command Queuing

-OnChip SATA Port4/5 Type (SATA2 4/SATA2 5 connectors)
+OnChip SATA Port4/5 Mode (AMD SB750 South Bridge, SATA2\4/SATA2\5 connectors)

 This option is configurable only when OnChip SATA Type is set to RAID or AHCI.
-Configures the operating mode of the integrated SATA2_4/SATA2_5 connectors.
+Configures the operating mode of the integrated SATA2\4/SATA2\5 connectors.

-▶ IDE Disables RAID for the SATA controller and configures the SATA controller to PATA mode.
+▶ IDE Disables RAID for the SATA controller and configures the SATA controller to

+PATA mode.
 (Default)

-➤ As SATA Type The mode depends on the OnChip SATA Type settings.
+▶ As SATA Type The mode depends on the OnChip SATA Type settings.